Festival Village

 2

-Festival Reception is in the foyer.
 The main hall is one of the prime venues of the festival.
-The Community Centre Café operates in the old section, featuring Klua Sathorn Thai food, and a beer and wine bar run by Shedshaker.
+The Community Centre Café operates in the old section, featuring Klua Sathorn Thai food, and a beer and wine bar run by The Crown Hotel.
 The hall and the café are both air-conditioned.

 9 Lyons St, Newstead